MattWindle/AstroBlog/src/pages/posts/react-a-beginners-guide.md

 <p class="text-lg mb-4">To start building with React, you'll need Node.js and npm (Node Package Manager) installed on your machine.
 You can create a new React application using the following commands:</p>

-<pre class="bg-slate-800 text-slate-200 p-4 rounded text-sm my-4"><code class="language-bash">npx create-react-app my-react-app
+<pre class="bg-slate-800 text-slate-200 p-4 rounded text-sm my-4 whitespace-break-spaces"><code class="language-bash">npx create-react-app my-react-app
 cd my-react-app
 npm start</code></pre>